bclynch/pomb-old/README.md

 - Need way to edit trips and junctures!
     - Probably just flesh out user dashboard a little with a btn to open up modal and edit
 - Flesh out user profile - Would be nice to have stats for countries visited + % of world etc
+- Finish password update feature
+- Send email to new created user
 - Mobile usage!
 - Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist
 - Test test test